chanzuckerberg/rotator/README.md

 # Rotator

 Rotator is a tool for rotating credentials on a regular schedule.
 It works by reading a YAML configuration file with a list of secret.
-Each secret consists of a source from which rotator will read new credentials, and one or more sinks to write the new credentials to.
+Each secret consists of a source from which rotator will read new credentials, and one or more destinations (from here on referred to as sinks) to write the new credentials to.

 Currently, rotator supports the following sources...
 * AWS IAM